SeamCarver

 Credits

-Written by Jule Schatz 2024 with help from Georges Durand, based on project by Josh Hug and code by Kevin Wayne and Maia Ginsburg (Princeton).
+Written by Jule Schatz 2024 with help from Georges Durand, based on a project by Josh Hug and code by Kevin Wayne and Maia Ginsburg (Princeton).